What is a Space SIG Technical Project?

 Space SIG technical projects are volunteer space-related R&D projects.
 They are organized and led by members of the Professionals sector of the National Society of Black Engineers who volunteer their time for scientific and engineering pursuits.
 These projects explore any of a number of aspects of spacecraft and related technologies.
 Some projects are purely analytical in nature, while others may involve software or hardware development.
 Space SIG projects are grouped within project families, some of which have multiple project teams.
 The current Space SIG project families are:

-The project lead serves a combination of engineering, leadership, and project management functions to guide the specific project.
-There is one lead for each project.
-Deputy leads are optional and up to each project.
-The lead (and any deputies) serves as a Mentor for up to one undergraduate student each.
+The project manager serves a combination of engineering, leadership, and project management functions to guide the specific project.
+There is one manager for each project.
+Deputies are optional and up to each project.
+The manager (and any deputies) serves as a Mentor for up to one undergraduate student each.

 Each project should have a minimum of four engineers, who perform analysis, CAD, fabrication, testing, or other engineering functions for the project.
-The engineers also each serve as a mentor for up to one undergraduate student.
+The engineers also each serve as a mentor for up to one undergraduate student each.

-Jumpstart to Engineering Design and Invention (JEDI) is the outreach component of NSBE Space SIG that allows undergraduate students to serve as an apprentice or protégé to a Project Lead or Project Engineer.
+Jumpstart to Engineering Design and Invention (JEDI) is the outreach component of NSBE Space SIG that allows undergraduate students to serve as an apprentice or protégé to a Mentor (the Project Manager or Project Engineer of a technical project team).
 A Padawan can be either local or remote, but there is a maximum of only one Padawan for each Mentor.
 Padawans are provided career advice, assigned technical duties in support of the project, and are also responsible for initiating outreach activity to establish Enclaves or Initiate Clusters.

 A JEDI Enclave is a partnership between a Project SIG, a college or university, and that institution’s NSBE chapter.
 That chapter must secure a research professor who will participate in his or her capacity with the university.
 The partnership allows the university NSBE students and partnered professor to conduct research related to an agreed upon aspect of the project as official research of the university.
 This may take the form of a special topics class, a NSBE chapter program, or any other mutually agreeable arrangement.
 The Enclave is also responsible for conducting JEDI Youngling outreach.